2014 BMW i8 spy shots

 Not long ago, we brought you the latest word on production specs for the i8, along with a spy video showing the car in action.

-Though the sweeping expanses of structural glass have gone, as they must for safety, the flying buttress rear roof pillars remain, and a small air inlet nested in the flared rear fender near the door sill adds another highlight.
+Though the original concept's sweeping expanses of structural glass have gone, as they must for safety, the flying buttress rear roof pillars remain, and a small air inlet nested in the flared rear fender near the door sill adds another highlight.
 The fuel filler cap also sits in the fender.

-As for the rest of the BMW i8, it's expected to be a high-performance hybrid in addition to a dramatically-designed coupe.
-Acceleration to 60 mph should come in around the sub-five-second mark with a top speed of 155 mph.
 On top of the fast, it should be efficient, too, with the concept aimed at about 78 mpg.
-The i8 is expected to manage these impressive figures with a curb weight of about 3,200 pounds, a turbocharged 1.5-liter engine rated at about 223 horsepower and 295 pound-feet of torque, plus an electric motor good for 170 horsepower--making total combined output something close to 400 horsepower, with the double-bonus of turbo and electric torque at the low and mid range.
+The i8 is expected to manage these impressive figures with a curb weight of about 3,200 pounds, a turbocharged 1.5-liter engine rated at 223 horsepower and 295 pound-feet of torque, plus an electric motor good for an additional 170 horsepower--making total combined output something close to 400 horsepower, with the double-bonus of turbo and electric torque at the low and mid range.